kbec19/Academic-Blog/content/project/new-york-times-headline-analysis/index.md

 ---

-## Future Research

 #### This project will continue in the coming months utilizing new tools as developed in continuing DACSS courses.

-[^1]: The preliminary work on this project was done as part of the UMass Amherst DACSS Course "Research Design"," taught by Professor Meredith Rolfe, and continuied as part of the UMass Amherst DACSS Course "Text as Data", taught by Professor Eunkyung Song: [NYT Headline Analysis Project GitHub Page](https://kbec19.github.io/NYT-Analysis/)
+[^1]: The preliminary work on this project was done as part of the UMass Amherst DACSS Course "Research Design"," taught by Professor Meredith Rolfe, and continuied as part of the UMass Amherst DACSS Course "Text as Data", taught by Professor Eunkyung Song.